 Adtech ecosystem is known for it’s hard to understand jargons and processes.
 Real-time bidding (also called as RTB) is no exception.
 It changed the way publishers and advertisers trade their ad impressions, once and for all.

 Imagine a situation where a user opens up a site to read content, a display ad of the relevant product/service shows up.
-Wondering, how the website know that the user is interested in the specific product/service?
+Wondering, how the website knows that the user is interested in the specific product/service?

 Well, that’s the result of Real-time bidding (RTB).